Jimmy Gabriel: Seattle Sounders and San Jose Earthquakes

 Prior to becoming head coach of the Sounders, Gabriel had acted as an assistant coach and head of the Sounders' reserve team program.
 When he became head coach he had several Sounder legends including Mike England, Geoff Hurst and Bobby Moore on his team.
 Under his guidance, Seattle made it to the championship game only to fall to the hated New York Cosmos.
 He was unable to replicate his first year success and in 1980, the Sounders replaced him with Alan Hinton.

 In 1980 he was contracted to coach ASL expansion team the Phoenix Fire, but the team folded in pre-season.

-Gabriel then went on to coach George Best and the San Jose Earthquakes (NASL) from 1980–1982 for one outdoor season and two indoor seasons.
+Gabriel then went on to coach George Best and the San Jose Earthquakes (NASL) from 1980 to 1982 for one outdoor season and two indoor seasons.
 During the 1981–82 indoor season he appeared in a handful of indoor matches for San Jose.